cmdoffing/validatingCSV/README.md

 The parameters work at two levels: the CSV file reader level and the validation and conversion parameters for the individual fields.
 This section covers the top-level (reader) parameters.
-The Field Specification API further below describes how fields should be defined.
+The Field Parameters section below further describes how fields should be defined.

 The validatingCSV reader uses Python's built-in csv module to perform reader operations on csv iterables.
 To do this, the validatingCSV module supplies any